| | |

 How soon should we enter?

 If you're thinking of entering, move fast to be sure to avoid disappointment.
 Some of our LBL hotels told us in 2008 that they could only give us a maximum of 60 rooms: we managed to get 68 rooms in the end (for 54 entries and support crews) but couldn't have taken any more entries!
-Since LBL 2010, we have selected smaller hotels than in 2008 for two of the nights in order to keep right on the original route rather than deviating off just to get a bigger hotel, and for 2012 our maximum is 25 cars.
+Since LBL 2010, we have selected smaller hotels than in 2008 for some nights in order to keep right on the original route rather than deviating off just to get a bigger hotel.
+Two of our finest hotels can only give us 15 rooms, others just 40.
+We have selected other hotels nearby of an equal standard, but if you want to be sure of being in the main hotel, get your entry form and deposit in NOW!

 Where does the rally go?